dhilst/dhilst.github.io/_posts/2016-10-02-JNI-Callback.md

 As you can see, to call a static method from native code we need the method ID and the class.
-To retrieve method ID you should use the `GetStaticMethodID` or `GetMethodID` for static an instance methods respectively.
+To retrieve method ID you should use the `GetStaticMethodID` or `GetMethodID` for static and instance methods respectively.
 That function receives four arguments being the last the most crypt.
 The last parameter is the signature of the method.
 In Java you can have multiple methods with the same name